 So you've decided to read on and get the details - great.
-You may (or may not!) have heard that you potentially need IOSS ID in order to efficiently continue sending your e-commerce shipments under €150 in value into the EU.
+You have heard that you need IOSS number in order to efficiently continue sending your e-commerce shipments under €150 in value into the EU.
 This came in to effect on the 1st of July 2021.
 An online search about IOSS returning pages and pages of confusing and conflicting information full of jargon can give you that nervy feeling pretty quickly until of course, you found this.

 Relax! - it can all seem very confusing at first, but rest assured we will guide you through what IOSS is all about and how to get yourself set up and ready.
 The idea of IOSS is that it simplifies the whole EU VAT payment process but like with any tax process it can initially seem intimidating.
 Remember!
 IOSS is not mandatory.
-You can still send DDP or DDU.
+You can still send in to the EU completely fuss-free, regardless of the shipment value and even without an IOSS number via our hybrid EU parcel delivery service.
 See point lucky 13 below.

 1. Why have the EU done this?

-To prevent fraud and also to generate more tax income for the EU.
+To prevent fraud, level up competition with retailers and generate a fairer VAT income for the EU.
 That's it in a nutshell.

 2. Does it affect me?